djhunt/process/docs/lifecycle/lifecycle.rst

 Disposition of Existing Projects
 --------------------------------

-OpenDaylight, OPNFV, FD.io, and ONAP are in state TAC.
-PNDA, SNAS, and Tungsten Fabric are in state Incubation (?).
+As of March 7, 2019, OpenDaylight, OPNFV, FD.io, and ONAP are in state TAC.
+PNDA, SNAS, and Tungsten Fabric are in state Incubation.

 Amendment of Technical Governance
 ---------------------------------